 Places that provide a quality environment and are designed with management and maintenance in mind to discourage crime and promote community safety in the present and the future.

-We will be completing our audit and Transport Bylaw Review by the end of 2021.
-Check out the key dates below, which include dates for our audit and our consultation about cars on the beach.
+We completed our audit and Transport Bylaw Review in December 2021.
+Check out the key dates below.

 Te Puna Korero - Deliberations on Transport Bylaw

 Te Puna Korero - Presentation of findings of safety audit and recommended next steps

 |7 April||Te Puna Korero – Presentation of progress on Titahi Bay beach safety improvements and next steps|